Akuli/asda/docs/syntax.md

 `asdac` or if you just want to know how the language works in detail.

+## Source Files

+Asda code is always read as UTF-8.
+If the file starts with an UTF-8 BOM, it's ignored.
+Both LF and CRLF line endings are allowed.

+Tab characters are not allowed anywhere in the code, not even in [string tokens].
+Personally I like tabs as they are a character just for indentation, but most other people don't like them, so I disallowed them to make code consistent.
+If you want a string that contains a tab, do `"\t"`.

 ## Tokens

 A token is a part of code, like a variable name, a `"string"`, an operator like